-The U.S. English version of the Colorado Literacy Tutor has been trained on speech data from over 1800 children aged 8-15 representing over 50+ hours of training audio [5,12].
-For Italian Children's speech recognition, we have used the ITCirst Children's speech corpus [13] which consists of 87 children aged 7 through 13 who were native speakers from the region in the north of Italy.
-Each child provided approximately 50-60 read sentences which were extracted from age-appropriate literature.
-Following the work in [13], the corpus was divided into a training set consisting of 77 speakers and a test set consisting of 10 speakers balanced by gender and aged between 7 and 13.
-For clarity, the speaker labels for the test set are provided in Table 1.
+The U.S. English version of the Colorado Literacy Tutor has been trained on speech data from over 1800 children aged 8-15 representing over 50+ hours of training audio [5,14].
+For Italian Children's speech recognition, we have used the final release of the ITC-irst Children's speech corpus [15] which consists of data

-&lt;sup>1 The SONIC speech recognition system is available for research use from the University of Colorado (http://cslr.colorado.edu)
+The SONIC speech recognition system is available for research use from the University of Colorado (http://cslr.colorado.edu)